 Midlands Science has built a strong and proven track record in the development of these initiatives through close partnerships with schools, development agencies, sponsors and other stakeholders.
 Our other projects include Science with Inspirational mentors, JUMP Math, Midlands Science Diaspora and the Midlands Science Conference.

 We aim to build public awareness of the importance of science in everyday life and to increase dialogue about science and technology throughout the region.
 Through our network of expert scientists and skilled speakers we try to provide as many opportunities as possible for people of all ages to have direct interactions with real science.
-Our aim is to re-invigorate interest in STEM by presenting high-quality educational and entertaining events.
+Our aim is to grow interest in STEM by presenting high-quality educational and entertaining events.

 We would like to take this opportunity to thank all of you who have supported our work to promote STEM education and skills in the midlands.
 We are working hand in hand with some of the most amazing speakers & performers to communicate the key message that science is all around us in everyday life & is a fantastic career option for young people to consider.
 Throughout the year we set out to show people from four years old upwards that science can be fun, inspiring & eye opening as well as educational & important for our region.